r-shakeri/vue-assignment/README.md

 - Create a new jsonstorage.net entity and use it as your last searched for database
 - Chop off the prefix `Jumbo` from the addressName
 - Create a new view for stores per city

+## To run the project

+- npm run serve

+## To run the tests

+- npm run test:unit